Clitoral hood: Modifications

 In most of the world, clitoral modifications are uncommon.
 In some cultures, female genital mutilation (FGM) is practiced as a rite of passage into womanhood, is perceived as an improvement to the appearance of the genitalia, or is used to suppress or reduce female sexual desire and pleasure (including masturbation).
-FGM was performed on many children in Western countries, including previously in the United States, to discourage masturbation and reduce diseases believed to relate to it.
+During the late nineteenth and early twentieth centuries, FGM was performed on many children in Western countries, including the United States, to discourage masturbation and reduce diseases believed to relate to it.

-One modification that women sometimes perform of their free will is to have the hood pierced and insert jewelry, both for adornment and physical pleasure.
-Though less common, other women opt to have their own hood surgically trimmed or removed so as to permanently expose part or all of the clitoral glans.
+One modification that females sometimes choose is to have the hood pierced and insert jewelry, both for adornment and physical pleasure.
+Though less common, other females opt to have their own hood surgically trimmed or removed so as to permanently expose part or all of the clitoral glans.

+Other animals

+Regarding the clitoral prepuce in non-primate mammals, there is a similar structure typically referred to as the clitoral sheath, which is homologous to the penile sheath in male mammals.